A Level Entry | T Level Entry | Apprenticeship Entry | Adult Course Entry

 For more information on your future career path, visit www.informedchoices.ac.uk.
-View all our A Level courses in detail by clicking here.
+View all our Vocational (BTEC) courses in detail by clicking here.
 You can also click here to view our breakdown of Vocational levels and which one will be best suited for you.
 Foundation courses are specifically designed to give students who need extra support a wide experience of college life consisting of qualifications, chances to try out vocational options, fun activities and time to make an informed decision about which pathway to choose for progression.
+None or very few qualifications are needed for Foundation Courses.

-1 GCSE at Grade 3, 1 GCSE at Grade 2, Maths or English Language at Grade 2 and Grade 1 in the other.
+• Level 1 – 1 x GCSE at Grade 3, 1 x GCSE at Grade 2 & Maths or English Language at Grade 2 and Grade 1 in the other

 Basic Skills/Catering/Tourism & Employability – designed for students who want to progress into the catering and tourism industry and those that need extra support and time to develop study skills.
 Units include: food preparation and cooking, menu planning, The UK tourism industry, planning a trip to a visitor attraction and Maths and English.